google/cel-java/codelab/README.md

 The compiler's `addVar` method allows us to declare variables.
 Note that you must supply the type of the variable being declared.
 Supported CEL types can be found [here](https://github.com/google/cel-java/tree/main/common/src/main/java/dev/cel/common/types).

+> [!TIP]
-Best practice: You may have noticed addVar has an overloaded method which accepts a proto based Type instead of the CEL-Java native CelType used in this example.
+> Best practice: You may have noticed addVar has an overloaded method which accepts a proto based Type instead of the CEL-Java native CelType used in this example.
 While the two types are functionally equivalent, we recommend using the native types whenever possible.

 Let's make the evaluation work now.
 Copy into the eval method: